awsdocs/aws-elemental-mediastore-user-guide/doc_source/monitoring-cloudwatch-events-object-state-change.md

 # AWS Elemental MediaStore object state change event<a name="monitoring-cloudwatch-events-object-state-change"></a>

 This event is published when an object's state has changed \(when the object has been uploaded or deleted\)\.

+**Note**
+Objects that expire because of a transient data rule do not emit a CloudWatch event when they expire\.

 For information about subscribing to this event, see [Amazon CloudWatch](https://docs.aws.amazon.com/cloudwatch/)\.

 **Object updated**